 - Roll up a yoga mat and kneel on it with both knees, keeping your knees about hip-width apart.

 - From a tall kneeling position, sit back and down until your buttocks contact your heels.

 - Next, brace your core and squeeze your buttock muscles to extend your hips to return to a tall kneeling position.

 - Hold this contraction for 3 seconds, and slowly return to the starting position.

 Modified Side Plank

 The last exercise is the modified side plank.
-As you know, this is one of the best exercises for strengthening the oblique muscles, as well as the other stabilizers in your hips and core.
+This is one of the best exercises for strengthening the oblique muscles and the other stabilizers in your hips and core.

 - Lie on your side and support yourself on your elbow and forearm.